asmartbear/smarttype/README.md

 // Checks whether a type is valid, and tells Typescript too.
 // Doesn't include full validation and transformation like `input()`. assert(myType.isOfType(obj,true))
+// Reverse-engineer an existing object into its types. const ty = V.reverseEngineerType(obj)
 ```